 aggregateany property which is sensitive.
 In general, this means any property which has unique values (or near unique).
 It should be reserved for text fields (dimensions) where the number of unique values is small.
 Country and Department are good examples.
 Numeric fields will be treated as text.
 All other field types are unsupported

 - Avoid using properties with high numbers of distinct values

 - You may repeat this for as many properties as you wish to use in the filter.
 However around five properties are recommended as a usable set of filter properties

 When opening a dataset from the Home Screen which has been tagged this way, a Filter Control will be opened from which the user can both select the subsets of data and the properties to load into the work space.

-The left hand side of the filter shows the tagged properties and allows you to filter nodes by those properties.
+The left hand side of the filter shows the properties tagged with 'aggregate' and allows you to filter nodes by those properties.
 The right hand side of the filter shows the list of all available properties and allow you to select which ones to load.

 Certain properties will be mandatory, such as: